Study Tips for Chemistry: How to Memorize Formulas Faster

 Instead of cramming, revise formulas over spaced intervals:

-Spaced repetition is scientifically proven to improve long-term memory.
+Spaced repetition is scientifically proven to improve long-term memory and is one of the most underused study tips for Chemistry students.

 9. Write and Visualize the Formula Repeatedly